ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 18.400MHz might not seem close enough, but according to [W8IJ], dipole traps do not need perfectly resonant.
 In fact, it's preferable that their resonance be a bit off, since losses are higher with traps that are perfectly resonant.
-In fact, it's possible that the 18.960MHz resonance will work just as well.
+In fact, it's possible that resonance at 18.960MHz will work just as well.

 This is good news for me, since perfectly resonant traps would require perfectly wound coils.
 Tuning for resonance within 500KHz is hard